juxt/joplin/README.md

 To use `joplin.lein` you need to define a key called `:joplin` in your `project.clj`.
 See the [example project](https://github.com/juxt/joplin/blob/master/example/project.clj#L8).

 The value of this key must be a map containing the keys `:databases`, `:migrators`, `:seeds` and `:environments`.
 The first three are pure declarations and `:environments` is where these declarations gets combined.
-For more details on these 4 keys see the [Concepts](https://github.com/martintrojer/joplin/wiki/concepts).
+For more details on these 4 keys see the [Concepts wiki page](https://github.com/juxt/joplin/wiki/concepts).

 Example of a joplin definition;
 ```clojure